ology/Election-Viz/README.md

 [Perl](http://www.perl.org/get.html) with the CPAN module [HTML::TableExtractor](https://metacpan.org/module/HTML::TableExtractor).

-Then from the command prompt:
+Then from the command prompt, in the cloned git repo:

     perl wikipedia-scrape YYYY  # [1900-2012]